anniehedgpeth/workflow/basic-chef-fluency.md

  - simplicity and flexibility for managing and provisioning infrastructure

 The difference between rolling back and rolling forward
  - Rolling back would be to undo the configuration changes made to your infrastructure.
-This is not best practice with Chef, as you're only allowed to roll forward due to the nature of idempotency.
+This is not best practice with Chef, as you're only allowed to roll back due to the nature of idempotency.
 You would need to first change your recipe to intentionally undo the changes to the infrastructure that you wanted to "roll back".
 Then you'd redefine the desired state in your recipe and instill those changes by converging again.

 ## DESIRED STATE CONFIGURATION
 *Candidates should understand:*